havardl/greener_grass/README.md

 ## TODO:
 - Implement Overpass API to find relevant places within the shape area (eg. beaches or mountain, forest etc)
-- Remove layers, markers etc. when new search is done
+- Remove layers, markers etc. when new search (place, profile of transport and time) is run
 - Show information somewhere static?
 - Implement a vueistic way for handling UI, triggering events etc
 - Add ebb and tide information
+- Hide weather icons on zoom out
+- Get lat/lng from a marker and calculate the shortest trip (how to access the markers info?)

 ## Fixed:
 - Zoom the map to fit the isochrone shape (zoom in/out after the bbox of the shape)